ethauvin/semver-gradle/README.md

 ## Version is "unspecified"

-This is a common problem steaming from the configuration and build phases in Gradle.
+This is a common problem stemming from the configuration and build phases in Gradle.

 It is always preferable to access to version during the execution stage, in a `doFirst` or `doLast` closure within your tasks: